 Bosques Asociados: Buenos Aires

 Working with professors at the University of Buenos Aires School of Architecture and Urbanism, Cities4Forests has co-created a program featuring Partner Forests as a core urban design strategy.
 Over the course of a year, students will explore ideas for how to best connect the needs of metropolitan Buenos Aires with the conservation needs of tropical forests in Argentina.
 Municipal officials will be involved in course instruction, reviewing student work, and selecting the best ideas for implementation.
+The first course ran from April to November 2021.

 The idea behind the Partner Forests program is to connect cities with specific tropical forest areas and communities for mutual benefit, especially in support of forest conservation and restoration strategies.
 Each city (in this case the peri-urban municipalities) committed to the cause will select a different forest area as a partner.
 This partnership will take various forms, for example, the use of sustainably sourced wood from the forest at a visible city landmark (from that urban edge area), or the use of non-timber forest products, such as rubber, coffee or cocoa in a creative and sustainable way.
 Programs may also include research and exchange trips for citizens, students, and leaders between the forest and the city.
 The project seeks to answer the following questions: